djluck/prometheus-net.DotNetRuntime/README.md

 DefaultCollectorRegistry.Instance.RegisterOnDemandCollectors(onDemandCollector);
 ```

-Once the collector is registered, you should see metrics prefixed with `dotnet_` visible in your metric output.
+Once the collector is registered, you should see metrics prefixed with `dotnet_` visible in your metric output (make sure you are [exporting your metrics](https://github.com/prometheus-net/prometheus-net#http-handler)).

 ## Performance impact
 The harder you work the .NET core runtime, the more events it generates.
 Event generation and processing costs can stack up, especially around these types of events: